convergencelabs/convergence-server-container/README.md

 - **`CONVERGENCE_ADMIN_EMAIL`**: The email of default Convergence admin user.
 The default is `convergence@example.com`.
 - **`CONVERGENCE_ADMIN_DISPLAY_NAME`**: The display name of default Convergence admin user.
 The default is `Server Admin`.
 - **`EXTERNAL_HOSTNAME`**: The externally reachable hostname of this server instance.
 This is often required if the server is behind a proxy, or hosted in a container environment which uses DNS name mappings.
 The default is `localhost`.
+- **`EXTERNAL_PORT`**: The externally reachable port of this server instance.
+This is often required if the server is behind a proxy.
+The default is `25520`.
 - **`CONVERGENCE_SERVER_ROLES`**: Defines the functionality that this instance of the server will provide.
 A comma separated list can be provided.
 Valid values are: `backend`, `restApi`, and `realtimeApi`.
 - **`CONVERGENCE_CLUSTER_SEEDS`**: A comma separated list of seed nodes in order for the server to join the cluster.
 This can be set to `localhost` if no cluster seeds are used and only one server container is run.
 - **`CONVERGENCE_LOG4J_CONFIG_FILE`**: The path to an alternate log4j2.xml file to configure logging.